The book provides a nice summary of economic events of recent past (~50 years) and builds upon the case for coming 10 years.

-Philippines is still stuck with crony capitalism, though with new President (Aquino) there is a hope for change.
+The Philippines is still stuck with crony capitalism, though with new President (Aquino) there is a hope for change.
 Sudden development of call center industry (~350, 000) is also a ray of hope.

-Thailand suffers from strong regional imbalance between urban and rural population, its domestic market is small and hence, exports play a huge role in economy and that caused the downturn in 2008.
+Thailand suffers from a strong regional imbalance between urban and rural population, its domestic market is small and hence, exports play a huge role in the economy and that caused the downturn in 2008.
 The future of Thailand is still doubtful.

 Rule: A balanced economy should be devoid of excesses, even export excess becomes a liability (since economy becomes vulnerable to fall in exports).